Guidantonio Manfredi

-Guidantonio Manfredi (also known as Guidaccio) (1407 – June 20, 1448) was lord of Faenza and Imola in the early 15th century.
+Guidantonio Manfredi (also known as Guidaccio) (1407 – 20 June 1448) was lord of Faenza and Imola in the early 15th century.
 He was also a condottiero.

 He was born in Faenza, the son of Gian Galeazzo I Manfredi, and inherited his lands in Romagna, ruling first in association with his brother, Carlo, and later alone.
-From 1439 he was also lord of Imola and Modigliana.
-He was married with Bianchina Trinci, daughter of Niccolò, lord of Foligno, until her assassination in 1441.
-The following year he remarried with Agnese, daughter of Guidantonio I da Montefeltro, lord of Urbino.
+From 1439, he was also lord of Imola and Modigliana.
+He was married to Bianchina Trinci, daughter of Niccolò, lord of Foligno, until her assassination in 1441.
+The following year, he remarried to Agnese, daughter of Guidantonio I da Montefeltro, lord of Urbino.

 As a condottiero, he was captain of the Republic of Florence in 1430 and of Francesco I Sforza in 1433.

 He died at Bagni di Petriolo.
-His was succeeded by his brother Astorre.
+He was succeeded by his brother Astorre.